| Pertile was born on 9 November 1885

 Juanita Caracciolo, Iva Pacetti, and De Angelis.
 After performances

-of Boris Godunov (23rd of April with Vanni Marcoux) at Milan,
+of Boris Godunov (23 April with Vanni-Marcoux) at Milan,

-in Turin, Verona, Trieste, Milano, followed while Pertile
+in Turin, Verona, Trieste and Milano followed, while Pertile

-closed the year at the Scala by singing on the 26th of December
+closed the year at the Scala on December 26th, singing

-of May, at the Colòn, he appeared in Aida with Muzio,
+May 20th, he appeared at the Colòn in Aida with Muzio,

 Flora Perini, Carlo Galeffi and Mansueto Gaudio.
 In Buenos

-Aires, Pertile appeared in Un ballo in maschera (with Spani,
+Aires, Pertile appeared further in Un ballo in maschera (with Spani,

 Dragoni, Bertana, Urizar), Lucia di Lammermoor (Dal Monte,